- 1 Quickbooks Dsn File

 💠 Take a backup of your QB company file

 💠 Next, check out the company file location

-💠 Go to Home page and then press F2 key or Ctrl + 1 to open the window of Product information
+💠 Go to the Home page and then press the F2 key or Ctrl + 1 to open the window of Product information

 🔸 Note down the exact location listed in the file information field

 🔸 After that, go to the specified location by right-clicking on the Window Start button and then select File Explorer

 💠 Now, select Rename option by right-clicking on the file

 💠 The file may appear as .qbw or just the company name

 💠 Hit Enter button after changing the file name